tanben/reactweb-microfrontend/README.md

 > npx lerna bootstrap
 ```

-3. Update the file `start.sh` with the Client SIDE ID  from your LaunchDarkly projects.
+3. Create the file `start.sh` with the Client SIDE ID  from your LaunchDarkly projects.

  ```
 # LD PROJ-2 for the Body component